 Permission for descent should be obtained from the friendly farmer at Neals Ing (SD 8411 6906), who also allows a couple of cars to be left in the yard under the watchful eyes of a collie for a pound apiece.
 The entrance (see map) is in Fornah Gill a kilometre or so upstream of the farm (SD 8495 6971), and can't be missed - a couple of large concrete rings protrude incongruously from the ground.
 The entrance shaft is most easily descended using a 10 m ladder.

 Once down the ladder follow the obvious passage down a few small climbs and through a couple of small chambers.
 Ten metres past where hands and knees crawling is required a smooth passage through which a fixed rope is visible goes off to the left.
 Follow this rope down a two metre drop and then down a further 5 metre drop to the lip of Well Pitch.
 This can be stepped over, still following the rope, into a tube which start with a couple of awkward bends.
 After a few metres the passage becomes more rifty, and the way on is through another smooth tube which takes off to the right a little above the floor.
 This leads to a junction with a larger passage with a thin fissure in the floor in which a rope is belayed.
 The rope disappears to the left, and our way goes off to the right into Wet Crawl.
+After a few metres there is a further junction - we keep left.
 The entrance series is now behind us, and there are no further navigation problems to Caton Hall.

 Straight on from the junction is the Styx itself, a hundred or metres or so of waist-deep canal.
 This finishes in Easy Street, where the walls and floor suddenly become fretted and sharp, with deeply-milled holes in the floor, and adorned with some fine formations.
 After a further 150 metres or so Holes Junction is reached, where some interesting caving may be had down the first hole, in a passage leading to a deep sump pool.